✔ No account fees or minimums ✔ Up to 4.20% APY

 11. Finding a Travel Buddy

 When budgeting for single-income life, you don’t have to give up vacations indefinitely.
 Instead, find ways to save money on travel.
-Whether you’re visiting the West Coast or the Mediterranean, sharing a hotel room or Airbnb with a friend brings big savings.
+Whether you’re visiting the West Coast or the Mediterranean, sharing a hotel room or Airbnb with a friend can bring big savings.

-A travel buddy can also chip in for the rental car, gas, toll, park entrance fees, and taxi/Uber costs.
-Many tours and trips offer more economical shared rooms and charge extra for private rooms.
+A travel buddy can also chip in for the rental car, gas, tolls, park entrance fees, and taxi/Uber costs.
 Or you could consider camping with a friend or family member; that’s another great way to enjoy an inexpensive getaway.

 12. Focusing on What You Have